4ms/stm32mp2-baremetal/gpu/README.md

 The "API" is modeled on libdrm's `etna_cmd_stream` / `etna_bo` interface, which goes between Gallium and the kernel drivers.

-seam in the middle of the Linux etnaviv stack that Mesa's operation emitters are written against.
-Providing it on baremetal means Mesa's MIT emitter code ports without much friction (what *can't* port easily is Mesa itself: Gallium + the NIR shader compiler).

 - **`etna::Gpu`**
     - `init()`: bring-up + ring buffer setup-
     - `alloc()` DDR pool